clebermarques1984/Service-Manager/README.md

-# CRMLite
+# Service-Manager
-A simple CRM using ASP.NET Core and Vue.js
+A simple Service Manager using ASP.NET Core and Vue.js